kubecost/docs/using-kubecost/navigating-the-kubecost-ui/savings/container-request-right-sizing-recommendations.md

 * Window: Duration of deployment activity Kubecost will observe.
 * Profile: Select from _Development_, _Production_, or High Availability, which come with predefined values for CPU/RAM target utilization fields.
 Selecting _Custom_ will allow you to manually configure these fields.
 * CPU/RAM recommendation algorithm: Set to _Max_ when any non-custom profile is in use.
 Additional algorithms include percentile of average and percentile of max.
 * CPU/RAM target utilization: Used along with the recommendation algorithm to determine the final value used for the new requests.
 For example, when the recommendation algorithm is configured for _Max_, a target utilization of 0.8 and a maximum CPU usage of 1.2 CPUs will result in a recommendation of 1.5 CPUs (1,500m).
 This is because 1.2 CPUs (the maximum) is 80% of 1.5 CPUs (the recommendation).
-Mathematically, this can be expressed as the formula `0.8(x) = 1.2`.
+Mathematically, this can be expressed as `0.8(x) = 1.2`.
 * Add Filters: Optional configurations to limit the returned request right-sizing results.
 Multiple filters are supported.

 When finished, select _Save_.